krakensecuritylabs/canisecure/_guides/linkedin.md

         -   **Your Profiles Public Visibility** - This is recommended to be turned "Off".
         -   If you don't want to go that far or can't for business reasons make the following changes to the radio buttons below:
             -   Profile Photos - Set to your connections only.
-            -   Headline - Show (Consider against mentioning your workplace or cryptocurrency)
+            -   Headline - Show (Consider against mentioning sensitive info)
             -   Websites - Hide
-            -   Summary - Show (Consider against mentioning your workplace or cryptocurrency)
+            -   Summary - Show (Consider against mentioning sensitive info)
             -   Posts & Activities - Hide
-            -   Current Experience - Hide (Consider against mentioning your workplace or cryptocurrency)
+            -   Current Experience - Hide (Consider against mentioning sensitive info)
             -   Past Experience - Hide
             -   Education - Hide
             -   Volunteer Experiences - Hide